yhzhou0131/instagram-api-clone/README.md

 **For user**

-- CRUD operations
+- CRUD operations for user and post.
-- like a post
+- Like/dislike a post
-- comment to the post
+- Add/Delete/Edit a comment to the post.

 **For post**